firozkhan18/technologies-notes/first-round-interview-common.md

 ### 3. **API Gateway**
    - **Reason**: The **API Gateway** is the entry point for external requests.
 It routes incoming requests to the appropriate services (Product, Order, Inventory, Notification).
 For the API Gateway to function properly, it needs to be able to discover and route requests to the services.
 It depends on **Eureka Server** for service discovery and **Config Server** for configuration properties.
+ - The entry point and routes incoming requests to the respective services (Product, Order, Inventory, Notification).
+It relies on **Eureka Server** for service discovery and **Config Server** for configuration properties.
    - **Dependencies**: **Eureka Server**, **Config Server**

    **Start third**: **API Gateway**